sevmorris/macback-m1/README.md

 <br>

 > :point_right: This will overwrite .aliases, .bashrc & .bash_prompt if they already exist.<br>
-> :point_right: You should review [macdefaults.sh](scripts/macdefaults.sh) and remove what you don't want.
+> :point_right: Review [macdefaults.sh](scripts/macdefaults.sh) and remove what you don't want.

 <br>

+Clone the repo and run the scripts:

 ```
 git clone https://github.com/sevmorris/macback && cd macback/scripts